 27) Don't Waste Too Much Time on Forums.
 For the most part, I would go so far as to say that the big poker forums today are pretty much useless.
 There are just way too many uninformed opinions, spammers and pointless squabbling.
 You are much better served to stick to smaller forums in my opinion with a close group of dedicated and talented people.

 28) Read Poker Books.
-I think poker books still hold a lot of value in 2014.
+I think poker books still hold a lot of value.
 Seminal works such as David Sklansky's "Theory of Poker" and others really helped my career take off by forcing me to think about the game in the right way.
 I really wish that somebody had written my first book Crushing the Microstakes before I got started.
 This would have saved me more time than anything else on this list.

 29) Review Your Sessions.
 It is very important in the early going of your poker career to review your sessions.
 It is easy to get off track when things don't go your way and make poor decisions.
 By regularly reviewing your decisions in key pots you will force yourself to make sure that your current knowledge base is getting implemented at the tables as often as possible.
 Reviewing your sessions during prolonged downswings (and getting a second opinion) is also vitally important.